 Titration and Maintenance of Therapy

 Individually titrate MS Contin to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving MS Contin to assess the maintenance of pain control and the relative incidence of adverse reactions.
-During chronic therapy, especially for non-cancer-related pain (or pain associated with other terminal illnesses), periodically reassess the continued need for the use of opioid analgesics.
+Continually reevaluate patients receiving MS Contin to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
+Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
+During chronic therapy periodically reassess the continued need for the use of opioid analgesics.

-If the level of pain increases, attempt to identify the source of increased pain, while adjusting the MS Contin dose to decrease the level of pain.
+Patients who experience breakthrough pain may require a dosage adjustment of MS Contin, or may need rescue medication with an appropriate dose of an immediate-release analgesic.
+If the level of pain increases after dose stabilization, attempt to identify the source of increased pain before increasing the MS Contin dosage.
 Because steady-state plasma concentrations are approximated in 1 day, MS Contin dosage adjustments may be done every 1 to 2 days.
-Patients who experience breakthrough pain may require dosage adjustment or rescue medication with an appropriate dose of an immediate-release opioid and non-opioid medication.

 Discontinuation of MS Contin

 When a patient no longer requires therapy with MS Contin tablets, taper the dose gradually, by 25% to 50% every 2 to 4 days, while monitoring carefully for signs and symptoms of withdrawal.
 If the patient develops these signs or symptoms, raise the dose to the previous level and taper more slowly, either by increasing the interval between decreases, decreasing the amount of change in dose, or both.
 Do not abruptly discontinue MS Contin [see Warnings and Precautions (5.12), Drug Abuse and Dependence (9.3)].